dr-nathan/Elevator_thesis/README.md

 test.sh was used to be able to run experiments on the VU servers, but that turned out to be slower than running experiments on my own computer.

+VU_zoning.py is used to create the Zoning map of the current algorithm at the VU.